SveSop/nvidia-libs/README.md

 PS.
 You must install said libraryfile in your WINEPREFIX (see above)

 ### Proton
-You can drop-in the libraries in Proton - Experimental or Proton-6.12-GE-1 or newer like this:
+You can drop-in the libraries in Proton7 - Experimental or GE-Proton-7 or newer like this:

 `PROTON_LIBS='$HOME/.steam/compatibilitytools.d/Proton-6.12-GE-1' ./proton_setup.sh`

 This will replace or add the libs to Proton for use with games.
+The installscript is no longer compatible with older Proton-6.3 or Proton-GE-6/7 versions.

 OBS!
 Remember to add:
    `"PROTON_ENABLE_NVAPI": "1",`